 The rise of robots, and opportunities for women in science, technology, engineering and mathematics, were some of the topics that were discussed at the annual Leading Women Summit in Johannesburg.

 Digital fluency was something we needed to teach everyone, Accenture’s Roze Phillips said at the Leading Women Summit.
-Coinciding with International Women’s Day, the second annual summit, which was themed “Disrupting the norm”, was held in Johannesburg on 8 March 2017.
+Coinciding with International Women’s Day, the second annual summit, themed “Disrupting the norm”, was held in Johannesburg on 8 March 2017.

 More women needed in STEM careers